Caroline Craig read Anthropology at University, before working at publishers Random House and Penguin in London.

 An idea on a train, in the grand tradition of many great book ideas, led to her first cookbook, a collection of packed lunch recipes for the office worker: 'The Little Book of Lunch', written with friend and fellow writer Sophie Missing.
 Two more books followed with Missing, ‘The Cornershop Cookbook’, ‘The Little Book of Brunch’ and a weekly recipe column in The Guardian newspaper.

-Craig's new book ‘Provence, The Cookbook’ is to be published in 2019 by Kyle Books and is based on her maternal French family’s recipes and rituals.
+Craig's most recent book ‘Provence, The Cookbook’ was published in 2019 by Kyle Books and is based on her maternal French family’s recipes and rituals.
 They hail from the foothills of the Mont Ventoux in Provence where they have farmed fruit and worked the land for hundreds of years.

 The Little Book of Lunch

 Not sure where to begin with meal prep?
 Ever found yourself staring at the shelves of your local sandwich shop with a sinking feeling?

 The Little Book of Lunch is for you.